Paramount Global (PARA) Stock: Evaluating the Annual Growth - News Heater

 PARA) stock’s latest price update

-Paramount Global (NASDAQ: PARA)’s stock price has decreased by -3.11 compared to its previous closing price of 13.17.
-However, the company has seen a 5.19% increase in its stock price over the last five trading sessions.
-Seeking Alpha reported 2023-11-16 that Office REITs have been heavily impacted by the work-from-home trend, resulting in a YTD loss of over 20%.
-Office REITs had the third-worst performance of any REIT sector in Q3 earnings season, with a 14% decline in FFO from a year ago.
-Major markets with long commute times, such as San Francisco and New York City, are experiencing ongoing softness in demand for office space.
+Paramount Global (NASDAQ: PARA)’s stock price has increased by 5.61 compared to its previous closing price of 13.19.
+However, the company has seen a 16.08% increase in its stock price over the last five trading sessions.
+CNBC Television reported 2023-11-17 that Hosted by Brian Sullivan, “Last Call” is a fast-paced, entertaining business show that explores the intersection of money, culture and policy.
+Tune in Monday through Friday at 7 p.m.

 Analysts’ Opinion of PARA